MaximumOverflow/CLIR/README.md

-# CLIR - Common Language Infrastructure Reader
+# CLI-Toolkit
-An experimental CLI assembly parser written in Rust.
+An experimental Rust library for interfacing with Microsoft's CLI assembly format.